Last modified on Tue 07 Mar 2023

 - Alert - alerts convey important information related to the state of your app or the device, and often request feedback.
 An alert consists of a title, an optional message, one or more buttons, and optional text fields for gathering input.

-- Alfred - is an app for macOS which boosts your efficiency with hotkeys, keywords, text expansion, and more (An advanced "Spotlight" for quickly executing certain actions).
+- Alfred - is an app for macOS that boosts your efficiency with hotkeys, keywords, text expansion, and more (An advanced "Spotlight" for quickly executing certain actions).